-What is the Electronic Cigarette?
+What is an Electronic Cigarette?

 The Electronic Cigarette is an electronic device, which imitates a regular cigarette.